finos/legend/docs/tutorials/studio-servicestore.md

 ---
 id: studio-servicestore
 title: Connect to APIs
-sidebar_label: Connect your Model to APIs
+sidebar_label: Connect Model to APIs
 ---

-_Coming soon._
+_Tutorial coming soon._

 ## More
 - [What is Service store?](../concepts//legend-studio-concepts.md/#service-store)